The ADKAR Model: Don't Have A Rickety Knowledge Bridge

 6. Training approach

-As you approach a change, you do need think about more than just training, but that doesn’t mean that training is not critical.
+As you approach managing a change, you do need think about more than just training, but that doesn’t mean that training is not critical.
 Incorporate these best practices into your training strategy and build a solid bridge to the future state.